4806/4thYearProjectManagement/README.md

 useful.
 The README on GitHub must be updated with a plan for the next sprint.

 ## Milestone 3 - Final demo.
 Project complete.
 Public demo during the lab April 3
-## Completed Use cases :
+# Completed Use cases :
  - Profile Page: contains
  - - USeer Info ,  Select Availability , and  Change Password
 - Forgot Password: allowes the user to reset passward
--  Project LOOk up: allowes student to search for projects
+-  Project Look up: allowes student to search for projects according to diffrent criteria
-- Project Deliverables: Superviser sets up deliverable for the project, students submit deliverable
+- Project Deliverables: Superviser sets up deliverable for the project
+- Project Specific Pages: supervisior sees the project that he supervises, student sees the projest that he joined

+# Tests:
+ more testes added to the models, and accrosse the app.
+ # Database
+ User
+ - Id
+ - usename
+ - password
+ -confPassword
+ -role
+ -answerTosecurityQuestion

+ Student
+ Superviser
+ Coordinator
+ Program
+ project
+ Deliverable